Phat L.K. Tran D.M.D.

 The cure window — what Tran knew and when

-Alleged charges — seven counts
+Alleged charges — fifteen counts

 Tran’s own text — “Hanson has the check” — is a written admission that he knew the cashier’s check had been delivered and was in Le’s possession.
 Tran texted Le during the cure window, establishing coordination during the period when the tenant had a statutory right to cure.
 The eviction then proceeded on a non-payment allegation while Tran knew the payment had been tendered.